Selected Pennebaker Reprints

 Mehl, M.R., Vazire, S., Ramirez-Esparza, N., Slatcher, R.B., & Pennebaker, J.W.
 (2007).
 Are women really more talkative than men?_ Science, 316, 82.
 (Including supplemental materials).
 Across six EAR studies with college students in the U.S. and Mexico, tape-recorded conversations over several days reveal that both men and women say about 16,000 words per day.
 Women and men don’t differ in talking rates.

-*Newman, M.L., Groom, C.J., Handelman, L.D., & Pennebaker, J.W. (in press).
+Newman, M.L., Groom, C.J., Handelman, L.D., & Pennebaker, J.W.
+(2008).
 Gender differences in language use: An analysis of 14,000 text samples.
-Discourse Processes.
+Discourse Processes, 45, 211-236.
 Women and men use langauge differently and talk about different things.
 Women use words that reflect social concerns; men refer to more concrete objects and impersonal topics.

 Newman, M.L., Pennebaker, J.W., Berry, D.S., & Richards, J.M.
 (2003).
 Lying words: Predicting deception from linguistic style.
 Personality and Social Psychology Bulletin, 29, 665-675.
 An analysis of 5 studies where participants lied and/or told the truth.
 Truth-tellers use more 1st person singular words, markers of cognitive complexity, and fewer negative emotion words.